 Dinner: Salads, rolls, etc. are not to be taken away for consumption at other meals.
 Seconds and/or leftovers, if available, are provided only after 7:30 pm.
 If you have leftovers at dinner, please use your own containers.

-Dinner: Guests are also welcome at dinner, requiring a dinner reservation to be placed by noon on the business day prior to the day you and your guest wish to dine.
+Dinner: Guests are welcome at dinner, requiring a dinner reservation to be placed by noon on the business day prior to the day you and your guest wish to dine.
 For Sunday and Monday nights, reservations must be made by noon on Friday.
 The guest meal can be paid for by cash at the Servery counter, or by card (Visa/Mastercard/Debit).

 Flexible Dining Options

-Dining outside the Great Hall: Some residents choose to eat breakfast while reading the newspapers in the Reading Room or William C. Gibson Room on the first floor of Graham House.
+Dining outside the Great Hall: Some residents choose to eat breakfast while reading in the Reading Room or William C. Gibson Room on the first floor of Graham House.
 Residents who use the downstairs for breakfast are responsible for cleaning all table surfaces they use (cleaning materials are available in the Dining Hall) and they are responsible for returning all dishes, cutlery, glasses, and trays to the Dining Hall.
 Furthermore, the William C. Gibson Room is often used during the day by outside groups and must be kept tidy and clean.

 Bagged Breakfasts: If you are unable to attend breakfast early in the morning, a bagged breakfast is an option.
 Bagged breakfasts are available for whole weeks only (i.e., five breakfasts, from Monday through Friday), or on the same day of the week provided it is missed on a regular and consistent basis (i.e., at least 3 consecutive weeks, for instance 3 consecutive Tuesdays).
 Your breakfast will be available for pick up at dinner the night before and includes a baked good, a piece of fruit, and juice.
 The bagged breakfast counts as your only breakfast for the day for which it was provided; if for some reason you've arranged for a bagged breakfast but are able to attend breakfast, please do not take additional food other than that which was provided in the bagged breakfast.
 You can apply for bagged breakfasts from the buttons on the main GCDS webpage.